codeforaotearoa/Inside-LINZ-Blog/source/_posts/change.md

 ###So, you just are just validating what Darwin said years ago?....
 Yep,  I am just confirming what we  all have known for years.
-If we understand this and make small changes at a time, we will be winners but if we oppose it and then have to change a whole lot of things that have piled up in front of us then we are just making our lives more difficult.
+Change is an inherent part of the process of evolution and growth.
+If we understand this and make small changes at a time, we will be winners but if we oppose it, then we a whole lot of things piled up in front of us and the day we realise this, it wont be easy for us anymore.

 And that’s where I sign off today… more on performance next week :)